oyvfoss/glacierocean-austfonna/README.md

 # glacierocean-austfonna

-Curiosity-driven exploration of glacier-ocean interactions at Austfonna glaciers terminating in the northern Barents Sea.
+Exploring of glacier-ocean interactions at Austfonna glaciers terminating in the northern Barents Sea.

-Experimenting with using the gitlab infrastructure for project management.
+**Note: This is a clone of an old repository.
+Most of the content is out of date!**

 <img src="images/austf.PNG"  width="605" height="300">